Complete A – Z

 And I hit him in the head with a two-by-four

-Although Brix has stated (see above) that the “two-by-four” line is hers, it is surely wildly implausible that she was not drawing – perhaps unconsciously – on the Woodie Brothers.
+Notwithstanding Brix’s statements (see above) that the “two-by-four” line is hers, it is surely wildly implausible that she was not drawing – perhaps unconsciously – on the Woodie Brothers.
+During the album “Listening Party” referred to above, I asked Brix about the Woodie Brothers; Brix “liked” my Tweet, but did not explicitly confirm a debt of any kind.

 Fiend with a Violin

-As noted above, “2 x 4” appeared under the title “Fiend with a Violin” on the 1996 compilation of the same name.
+As mentioned above, two alternate versions of “2 x 4” appeared (credited only to “Smith”) under the titles “Fiend with a Violin” and “Fiend with a Violin (Vox)” on the 1996 compilation of the same name.
+These versions of the song do feature violin, but it isn’t known who is playing it.

 Footnotes